DieSkaarj/Xiyoubu/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 ### Status
-- Less buggy but incomplete
+- Even less buggier than before but still incomplete

 ### Features
 - [X] Controller Region Cycling
+- [X] Physical Region Cycling
-- [ ] Physical Region Cycling
+- [ ] Restore Region On Power On
 - [X] In-Game Reset
 - [ ] Overclock
 - [ ] Installation Walkthrough